 So, I’ll play another one that I used to play with Calvin.
 First of all, Calvin was this amazing guy, the sweetest person you’ll ever meet, humble and giving, loved everyone and his wife as well and the whole family was just amazing.
 And he passed on Creole music the best he could.

 The fiddle has kind of died out in, you know, what maybe we could call Creole music or Zydeco; it’s hard to find fiddles fiddling in that music anymore.
-But people like Cedric Watson, Eddie Poulard are still doing it.
-Jeffery Broussard, so hopefully it’ll live on, and that’s kind of the style that I prefer as well is Creole.
+But people like Cedric Watson, Eddie Poulard are still doing it, and Jeffery Broussard.
+So hopefully it’ll live on, and that’s kind of the style that I prefer as well as Creole.